C$^*$-diagonals in AH-algebras arising from generalized diagonal connecting maps: spectrum and uniqueness: Introduction

 In this work we aim to initiate the question of uniqueness of Cartan subalgebras in AH-algebras arising from generalized diagonal connecting maps, which was not covered in \cite{LR22}.
-Section 2 will provide some preliminaries on AH-algebras which arise from generalized diagonal connecting maps, as well as how the associated C$^*$-diagonal is obtained, as is done in \cite{LR22}.
+Section 2 will provide some preliminaries on topological groupoids and inductive limit Cartan subalgebras, AH-algebras which arise from generalized diagonal connecting maps, as well as how the associated C$^*$-diagonal is obtained, as is done in \cite{LR22}.
 In Section 3 we associate a specific Bratteli diagram $\mathcal{B}_A$ to AH-algebras $A$ arising from generalized diagonal connecting maps, by labeling edges via the eigenvalue functions that correspond to the connecting map.
 We then show how the spectrum of the associated C$^*$-diagonal $C_A$ can be fully described through $\mathcal{B}_A$.
 More specifically, we obtain:

 \textbf{Theorem A} (cf. Theorem \ref{theorem:connected components}). \emph{Let $(A,C_A)$ be a pair of AH-algebra $A$ arising from generalized diagonal connecting maps and associated C$^*$-diagonal $C_A$, with associated Bratteli diagram $\mathcal{B}_A$.
 Then the connected components of the spectrum of $C_A$ are precisely the inverse limits over infinite paths of $\mathcal{B}_A$.}